llmcloud24/llmcloud24.github.io/privacy.md

 #### Usage of this Website

 This website does not use any cookies.
 We provide this website by using github.com.
-Their data protection agreement is available [here](https://github.com/customer-terms/github-data-protection-agreement).
+When a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
+For more information about GitHub's security practices, see [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).

 *Last Update: July 22, 2024*